Helicopter — Mayo One

 Aircraft, aviation crew, maintenance and operations certificates are provided by Mayo Clinic.

-Mayo One crews began using TXA for eligible patients on July 9, 2012, when published data indicated it was beneficial for the trauma patient if given within 3 hours of injury.
+Mayo One crews began using TXA for eligible patients on July 9, 2012, when published data indicated it was beneficial for the trauma patient if given within three hours of injury.
 It is also approved for use in select patients who experience a medical head bleed.
 Mayo Clinic's blood administration guidelines call for the use of TXA for these patients when they meet criteria for pre-hospital administration of blood products.